angular/angularfire/docs/firestore/documents.md

-# Using Documents with Firestore
+# 2. Documents in AngularFirestore

-## Understanding Documents
+> Cloud Firestore is a NoSQL, document-oriented database.
+Unlike a SQL database, there are no tables or rows.
+Instead, you store data in *documents*, which are organized into *collections*.

-A Document is apart of a Collection.
-Firestore follows a `Collection > Document > Collection > Document` structure.
-Collections nested under a Document are not retrieved with a Document.
-You must explicitly retrieve the Collection underneath that path.
-This gives you a much more flexible structure.
-Gone are the days of worrying about pulling back the whole tree.
+Each *document* contains a set of key-value pairs.
+Cloud Firestore is optimized for storing large collections of small documents.

-## Using an AngularFirestoreDocument
+## Using `AngularFirestoreDocument`

-The `AngularFirestoreDocument` service is a wrapper around the native Firestore SDK's `DocumentReference` type.
+The `AngularFirestoreDocument` service is a wrapper around the native Firestore SDK's [`DocumentReference` type](https://firebase.google.com/docs/reference/js/firebase.firestore.DocumentReference).
 It is a generic service that provides you with a strongly typed set of methods for manipulating and streaming data.
 This service is designed for use as an `@Injectable()`.

 ```ts
 import { Component } from '@angular/core';